Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ![Importer Sheet Context Menu](../assets/images/part-5/ImporterSheetContextMenu.png)

 The data preview table offers various possibilities for filtering and sorting the data.
 One can use the filter symbol in the column header of the data to open the filter menu (see screenshot below).
-By right-clicking the column name, the user can sort the data according to a specific column or open the 'Filter Editor' to create more sophisticated filters (s. [this tutorial](https://devexpress.github.io/dotnet-eud/interface-elements-for-desktop/articles/filter-editor/examples-of-using-the-filter-editor.html) and [this video tutorial](https://www.youtube.com/watch?v=A6OgNirrPaE#t=27s) for examples).
+By right-clicking the column name, the user can sort the data according to a specific column or open the 'Filter Editor' to create more sophisticated filters.
+For examples of filter editor usage s. [this tutorial](https://devexpress.github.io/dotnet-eud/interface-elements-for-desktop/articles/filter-editor/examples-of-using-the-filter-editor.html) and [this video tutorial (up to minute 2:55)](https://www.youtube.com/watch?v=A6OgNirrPaE#t=27s) for examples).

 ![Importer Data Table Column Filter](../assets/images/part-5/ImporterTableColumnFilter.png)![Importer Filter Editor](../assets/images/part-5/ImporterFilterEditor.png)